 If you're planning a strictly local event, approach a local business to make your pitch.
 If you're looking for help on a domestic tour, you need a sponsor who can benefit from being seen around the country - in that case, think regional or national business.

 The amount of money you need also makes a difference.
 Certainly asking the local bakery to sponsor your gig to the tune of $2 million isn't likely to get you more than a babka!

 Know exactly how much money you need and why - and the answer is not, "as much as possible."
 Formulate a budget for your concert or tour, figure out exactly how much money you need and determine what you need it for.
 Not only is this process instructive, but it will also enable you to talk knowledgeably about the financials of your project when convincing sponsors to take a chance on your event.

 Keep in mind that this exchange isn't all about someone giving you money.
 You are offering a branding opportunity, so spend some time analyzing the reasons why potential sponsors should get on board with you.
 What kind of advertising and branding can you offer?
 Signage on the stage?
 The company's name all of the show promotional materials ("Presented by...")?
 Handing out coupons or samples to the audiences?
 Come ready to discuss these details and be prepared to make your case.

 Be ready to negotiate and know your limitations.
-If the company wants to pick the opening act, make a presentation on stage or use your music in their advertising in exchange for their sponsorship, for instance, are you willing to accept those terms?
-Know what is on and off the table before you make you make your pitch.
+If the company wants to pick the opening act, make a presentation on stage, or use your music in their advertising in exchange for their sponsorship.
+Are you willing to accept those terms?
+Know what is on and off the table before you make your pitch.